Hialeah/problems/README.md

 - [From 51 - 60](51-60)

-Kinetic Energy
-In physics, an object that is in motion is said to have kinetic energy.
-The following formula can be used to determine a moving object’s kinetic energy:

-The variables in the formula are as follows: KE is the kinetic energy in joules, m is the object’s mass in kilograms, and v is the object’s velocity in meters per second.
-Write a function named kineticEnergy that accepts an object’s mass (in kilograms) and velocity (in meters per second) as arguments.
-The function should return the amount of kinetic energy that the object has.
-Demonstrate the function by calling it in a program that asks the user to enter values for mass and velocity.

-Winning Division
-Write a program that determines which of a company’s four divisions (Northeast, Southeast, Northwest, and Southwest) had the greatest sales for a quarter.
-It should include the following two functions, which are called by main.
-• double getSales() is passed the name of a division.
-It asks the user for a division’s quarterly sales figure, validates the input, then returns it.
-It should be called once for each division.
-• void findHighest() is passed the four sales totals.
-It determines which is the largest and prints the name of the high grossing division, along with its sales figure.
-Input Validation: Do not accept dollar amounts less than $0.00.

-Safest Driving Area
-Write a program that determines which of 5 geographic regions within a major city (north, south, east, west, and central) had the fewest reported traffic accidents last year.
-It should have the following two functions, which are called by main.
-• int getNumAccidents() is passed the name of a region.
-It asks the user for the number of traffic accidents reported in that region during the last year, validates the input, then returns it.
-It should be called once for each city region.
-• void findLowest() is passed the five accident totals.
-It determines which is the smallest and prints the name of the region, along with its accident figure.
-Input Validation: Do not accept an accident number that is less than 0.
-Lowest Score Drop
-• Write a program that calculates the average of a group of test scores, where the lowest score in the group is dropped.
-It should use the following functions:
-• void getScore() should ask the user for a test score, store it in a reference parameter variable, and validate it.
-This function should be called by main once for each of the five scores to be entered.
-• void calcAverage() should calculate and display the average of the four highest scores.
-This function should be called just once by main, and should be passed the five scores.
-• int findLowest() should find and return the lowest of the five scores passed to it.
-It should be called by calcAverage, which uses the function to determine one of the five scores to drop.
-Input Validation: Do not accept test scores lower than 0 or higher than 100.

-Star Search
-A particular talent competition has 5 judges, each of whom awards a score between 0 and 10 to each performer.
-Fractional scores, such as 8.3, are allowed.
-A performer’s final score is determined by dropping the highest and lowest score received, then averaging the 3 remaining scores.
-Write a program that uses these rules to calculate and display a contestant’s score.
-It should include the following functions:
-• void getJudgeData() should ask the user for a judge’s score, store it in a reference parameter variable, and validate it.
-This function should be called by main once for each of the 5 judges.
-• double calcScore() should calculate and return the average of the 3 scores that remain after dropping the highest and lowest scores the performer received.
-This function should be called just once by main, and should be passed the 5 scores.
-The last two functions, described below, should be called by calcScore, which uses the returned information to determine which of the scores to drop.
-• int findLowest() should find and return the lowest of the 5 scores passed to it.
-• int findHighest() should find and return the highest of the 5 scores passed to it.
-Input Validation: Do not accept judge scores lower than 0 or higher than 10.

 Order Status
 The Middletown Wholesale Copper Wire Company sells spools of copper wiring for $100 each and ships them for $10 apiece.
 Write a program that displays the status of an order.
 It should use two functions.
 The first function asks for the following data and stores the input values in reference parameters.
 • The number of spools ordered.